-If you’re trying to target a select group, you need to advertise in spaces that are most relevant to your customer and brand.
+If you’re trying to target a select group, you need to advertise in spaces that are most relevant to your clients and brand, and there are other platforms apart from social media that you will want to consider.
 Content recommendation platforms specialize in getting your content onto esteemed news sites and into a placement that complements your message.